dcc5235/Personal_Portfolio/README.md

 ### Check out the live version of the [Portfolio](https://danychheang.com/)!

-# work in progress - currently working on cleaning the code and refactoring

 **HTML5 | CSS3 | TAILWIND CSS | JAVASCRIPT | NODE.JS**

 A responsive, personal portfolio which is both mobile and desktop ready.
 The site includes what I do, my stack and skill sets, a featured project with live demo, testimonials, and ways to get in touch with me.
 Feel free to have a look around and reach out with questions.